-Flight Limits DJI Fly App Aircraft Status Indicators Max Altitude Height is restricted to 16 ft (5 m) when the GPS signal is weak and Infrared Sensing System is enabled.
-Height is restricted to 98 ft (30 m) when the GPS signal is weak and Infrared Sensing System is disabled.
+Flight Limits DJI Fly App Aircraft Status Indicators Max Altitude Height is restricted to 16 ft (5 m) when the GPS signal is weak and Infrared Sensing System is operating.
+Height is restricted to 98 ft (30 m) when the GPS signal is weak and Infrared Sensing System is not operating.
 Warning: height limit reached.
-Blinks red and green alternately Max Radius The restrictions on the radius are disabled and warning prompts cannot be received in the app.
+Blinks red and green alternately Max The restrictions on the radius are disabled and warning prompts cannot be received in Radius the app.